Kevin Byrne (mayor): Military career

-Working life
+Professional life

 Byrne served as the regional manager in the Office of Northern and Regional Development, Cairns, between 1987 and 1990.
 In 1990 he became the regional manager of the Queensland Confederation of Industry.

-Byrne was elected Mayor of Cairns 1992; and re-elected 1994.
+Byrne was elected Mayor of Cairns in 1992; and re-elected in 1994.
 In 1995, he was defeated by Tom Pyne.

-He served as the Administrative Director for an oil spill cleanup operation, funded by the World Bank and European Bank of Reconstruction and Development, in the Kolva Basin, in the Komi Republic, part of the Russian Federation.
+Byrne served as the Administrative Director for an oil spill cleanup operation, funded by the World Bank and European Bank of Reconstruction and Development, in the Kolva Basin, in the Komi Republic, part of the Russian Federation.
 The Pechora River tributaries were remediated and 146000 t of oil were recovered.

-In December 1995, Byrne was appointed as the Chief Executive of the Papua New Guinea Tourism Promotion Authority.
+In December 1995, Byrne was appointed the Chief Executive of the Papua New Guinea Tourism Promotion Authority.
 He was a member of the national negotiating team for bilateral air service agreements; the acting chairman of the National Airline Commission for two years; deputy chairman of Air Niugini for eighteen months; and a national delegate to the APEC Working Groups on Tourism and Trade.

 In December 1999, Byrne returned to Cairns; and was re-elected as Mayor of Cairns on 25 March 2000 and again in March 2004.
 In 2008 he was defeated by Val Schier for the position of mayor of the Cairns Regional Council.

 Controversy

 Byrne was the subject of media attention and controversy for involvement with property developers, attitudes towards racial issues, and his approach to government and the electorate.
-Some examples of the unproven allegations include:
+Some examples of the allegations include: